Connecting Flavor and Baryon Asymmetry via Leptogenesis in Effective Froggatt-Nielsen Theory: CP asymmetry and Boltzmann equations for Leptogenesis

 \section{CP asymmetry and Boltzmann equations for Leptogenesis}

-In this section, we present the framework for generating a lepton asymmetry, later converted into baryon asymmetry through sphaleron processes.
+In this section, we present the framework for generating a lepton asymmetry, which is subsequently converted into a baryon asymmetry through the sphaleron processes.
 We consider thermal leptogenesis in which RHNs are produced through scattering in the thermal bath.
 A quasi-degenerate $N_2$--$N_3$ spectrum is required to enhance CP violation.
-The CP asymmetry arises from interference between tree-level and one-loop amplitudes in the lepton-number-violating decays of $N_{2,3}$.
-In addition to the standard seesaw decay channel $N_{2,3}\to L H$, the present setup includes the flavon final state $N_{2,3}\to L\phi$, which also violates lepton number.
-All relevant diagrams are shown in Fig.~\ref{fig:dialepto}; for the $N_{2,3}\to L H$ channel, additional flavon-induced loop contributions are displayed in the second row.
-We use the following shorthand notation for the vertex factors:
+The CP asymmetry is sourced by the interference between the tree-level and one-loop amplitudes across two distinct lepton number violating channels: the conventional two body decays of $N_{2,3}$, ($N_{\beta}\rightarrow LH$) and the $2\rightarrow2$ scatterings with the flavon bath, $N_{2,3}\phi\rightarrow LH$\footnote{ The role of analogous scattering channels in the generation of the baryon asymmetry has also been explored in other beyond-the-Standard-Model scenarios; see Refs.~\cite{Bhattacharyaetal2023,Bhattacharyaetal2025,PhysRevD.106.023515}}.
+All relevant diagrams are shown in Fig.~\ref{fig:dialepto}.
+In evaluating these amplitudes, we introduced the following shorthand notation for the vertex factors:

-Here $\beta\in\{2,3\}$ with $\beta\neq j$, while $i,j=e,\mu,\tau$ label the internal lepton flavors in the loop.
-The flavon contribution is suppressed by $v_{\rm EW}/v_\phi$ relative to the Higgs contribution.
-Denoting the amplitudes for RHN decays into Higgs and flavon final states by $\mathcal{M}_{H}$ and $\mathcal{M}_{\phi}$, respectively, each amplitude contains a tree-level term plus one-loop vertex and self-energy corrections with internal scalars $S\in\{H,\phi\}$.
-For a given final-state scalar $X\in\{H,\phi\}$, the total matrix element is

-It is convenient to decompose the matrix element into a coupling factor $c$ and a reduced amplitude $\mathcal{A}$.
-Equation~\eqref{eq:Mtotal} can then be rewritten as